 The average household income in Vancouver is $76,792 with a poverty rate of 12.55%.
 The median rental costs in recent years comes to $1,142 per month, and the median house value is $260,400.
 The median age in Vancouver is 36.7 years, 35.8 years for males, and 37.6 years for females.
 For every 100 females there are 94.6 males.

 Vancouver is a city that is located in the state of Washington.
 It serves as the county seat for Clark County and is a suburb of Portland.
-The city has an estimated population of 172,860, making it the fourth most populous city in the state.
 Through the years, Vancouver has been named as one of the best places to live in the country.

-There are more females than males living in Vancouver, with 96.9 men for every 100 women.
-Just over 12% of the total population live below the federal poverty line.
 The city’s largest employer is PeaceHealth Southwest Medical Center.
-Other major employers include Evergreen Public Schools, Vancouver Public Schools, the County of Clark and Fred Meyer, each of which employs over 1,000 people.
+Other significant employers include Evergreen Public Schools, Vancouver Public Schools, the County of Clark and Fred Meyer, each of which employs over 1,000 people.

 Vancouver Population Growth